We’ve refreshed this article for 2017 to help you think about where to invest.

 Best areas for buy-to-let in west London

 If it’s capital gains that you’re after, then look west for your best buy-to-let investments in London.
-Property prices in west London have increased by an incredible 13.8 per cent a year since 2010.
+It might currently have lower RoI than other areas of London, but property prices in west London have increased by an incredible 13.8 per cent a year since 2010.

 West London borough Merton - home to sought-after Wimbledon Village - has been labelled by some as the best of all buy-to-let hotspots in London, with 33.8 per cent rental growth expected in the next five years.